gloriadukuzeyesu/MyNotes/Computer Networks + Security/MYNotes.md

-When there is no incoming trafic, the Traffic intensity of TI is 0.
+When there is no incoming trafic, the Traffic intensity(TI) is  0.
 But when it goes up it shows that the queue will fill and packets will be dropped.

-* If the T i  >  1 : for a sustained period.
+* If the TI >  1 : for a sustained period.
 Eventually QS will fill and Packets will be dropped

 * TI < 1, Q are getting shorter.

 * TI == 0, means there is no incoming traffic

-  TI can't tell us the dealy time, but bsed on it we can predict that there will be a queue delay based on how the network is busy.
+  TI can't tell us the dealy time, but based on it we can predict that there will be a queue delay based on how the network is busy.

 Queue are like Buffer that hold data for a short of time.
 But they run of space easily.

 ### What can we measure to figure out the delays and what the causes of those delays are.

-Idealy, I would like to measure time it takes to transport data from one host to another.
+* Idealy, I would like to measure time it takes to transport data from one host to another.
 But this is a hard measurement to take.
 I could start from host 1 and time stamp the time I sent the packet, and on host2, I could check the current time. and find the difference to find the time it take.
 But this is a hard thing to measure.
 I will probaly not work.
 The clocks on both sides might not be in sync. it is hard to synchronize the clock on both hosts (computers).
 We can't use this method.

-What we can do: Host 1, Time stamp the time you sent the packet and time stamp when the packets comes back.
+* What we can do: Host 1, Time stamp the time you sent the packet and time stamp when the packets comes back.
 That time is called **Round trip time RTT.**

-ICMP: send a ping and receive a pong and get the round time.
+* ICMP: send a ping and receive a pong and get the round time.

-ping sends the simplest packet that you can to another host and get response from other  host  and it will telll you how long it took.
+* ping sends the simplest packet that you can to another host and get response from other  host  and it will telll you how long it took.

 **Basically you sent a ping and get back a pong and you can measure rount trip time.**